Rigging a Frensi

 In more detail...

-Attach the halyard to the eye on the upper boom
+Attach the rope halyard to the eye on the upper boom

 At one end of the main halyard is a stopper ball